 Canadian Human Rights Commission

 The Canadian Human Rights Act of 1977 protects people in Canada from discrimination when they are employed by or receive services from the federal government, First Nations governments or private companies that are regulated by the federal government such as banks, trucking companies, broadcasters and telecommunications companies.
-People can turn to the Canadian Human Rights Act to protect themselves against harassment or discrimination when based on one or more grounds of discrimination such as race, age and sexual orientation.
+People can turn to the Canadian Human Rights Commission for resources on protecting themselves against harassment or discrimination when based on one or more grounds of discrimination such as race, age and sexual orientation.
 Anyone who works for or receives services from a business or organization that is regulated by the federal government can make a complaint.

 Provincial and territorial human rights laws share many similarities with the Canadian Human Rights Act and apply many of the same principles.
 They are meant to protect people from discrimination in areas such as restaurants, stores, schools, housing and most workplaces.
-The Canadian Human Rights Commission has a list of provincial agencies that can be viewed at the link above.
+The Canadian Human Rights Commission has a list of provincial agencies that can be viewed here.

 Pro Bono Canada supports pro bono programs that deliver free legal services annually to more than 36,000 low- income Canadians who have nowhere else to turn.
 These programs assist self-represented litigants, vulnerable children, survivors of domestic abuse and victims of fraud and elder abuse.
 At the link above, you will find pro bono resources in specific provinces.